 Ithaca

-They may close the gorge trail through Buttermilk Creek State Park, but the main fall is next to the road and parking lot.
-No hiking is required to appreciate its powerful beauty.
+Although the gorge trail at Buttermilk Creek State Park might be closed, the main waterfall is conveniently located next to the parking lot.
+You don’t need to hike to experience its beauty.

 16. Stony Brook